HEAPLab/linux-rt-science/README.md

 ## Realtime Check Scripts
-This is a collection of scripts for diagnosing realtime linux environments
+This is a collection of scripts for diagnosing real-time Linux environments.
+Tested for kernel version 5.10.

 ### Requirements
-For the scripts to work the following programs need to be present
+Before running the scripts, be sure the following packages are installed in the system:
 * `bash`
 * `gnu coreutils` or equivalent (eg. busybox or toybox)
 * `sed`